Characters: Death Note Supporting Characters

 - What the Hell, Hero?: He's the one willing to call out and walk out on L's extreme methods, unlike Soichiro, who whilst objecting always stays for the sake of defeating Kira.

-- You Are Grounded: He sends Misa to her room, much to the relief of everyone (both in the show and in the audience.)
+- You Are Grounded: He sends Misa to her room, much to the relief of everyone in the show.
+(And a good part of the audience.)

 A member of the Kira Taskforce.
 He and Matsuda are the only two task force members who see the case through to the end with no breaks, and is one of the few survivors in the series.